Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-actuarial-avocados/README.md

 | Households voluntarily relocating to regions 1 & 6 move into storm-resilient homes.  | Hence, the reduction to property damage forecasts from storm-proofing will apply to all houses (both existing and new) in regions 1 & 6.  |
 | The effectiveness of storm-proofing homes in preventing property damage will remain constant over time.  | Citizens act rationally and will replace damaged reinforcements, regardless of severity.
 This means at all points in time, houses in regions 1 & 6 will always be disaster resilient.  |

-### Section 3.3 Case Specifications Assumptions
+### Section 3.3: Case Specifications Assumptions
 * Material and labour costs associated with housing and relocation increase between 0 to 50% after weather events.
 * Cost of replacing home contents ranges from 40 to 75% of temporary housing costs.
 * Exchange rate is 1 USD = 1.321 Ꝕ.

-## Risks and Risk Mitigation Methods
+## Section 4: Risks and Risk Mitigation Methods

-## Limitations and Potential Improvements
+## Section 5: Limitations and Potential Improvements

 ## References